 Treating acne early can clear the skin, of course…but did you know that treating it fast can also help prevent long-term scars?
-Here are seven science-backed reasons (Adapted from American Academy of Dermatology) about why you should treat your acne early to prevent scarring!
+Here are seven science-backed reasons (Adapted from the American Academy of Dermatology) about treating your acne early to prevent scarring!

-In general, the more severe the acne, the more likely it is to leave a scar.
-While severe acne is most likely to leave scars, mild acne can scar when picked — treating acne at the first signs can help prevent someone from developing a habit of picking at their acne.
+In general, the more severe the acne, the more likely it is to leave a scar or dark spot.
+While severe acne is most likely to leave scars, mild acne can also leave scars when picked — treating acne at the first signs can help prevent someone from developing a habit of picking at their acne.

 Stop Lingering Spots After Acne Clears

-Anyone who has medium-to-dark colored skin may see a dark spot appear when an acne pimple, cyst or nodule clears.
+Anyone with medium-to-dark colored skin may see a dark spot appear when an acne pimple, cyst, or nodule clears.
 Dermatologists call this post-inflammatory hyperpigmentation (PIH).
 People with fair skin may see a red spot where acne once was.
-These spots can linger for months and many consider it worse to have these lingering spots than the acne itself.
+These spots can linger for months, and many consider it worse to have these lingering spots than the acne itself.
 While a good Dark spot remover can help treat these dark spots, it's best to prevent them in the first place!

 Prevent Mild Acne From Becoming Severe